5 Minute Tropical Rum Punch Cocktail Recipe

 This post may contain affiliate links.

-If you only know one thing about me, know that I love to sip a tropical cocktail at sunset on the beach.
-Preferably in Costa Rica.
-Any beach, any cocktail, any sunset.
+If you only know one thing about me, know that I love to sip tropical rum drinks at sunset on the beach.
+Preferably at the end of a hot day in Costa Rica.
+Any beach, any tropical rum drink; any sunset.
 It’s my happy place.

-Warning- this classic drink is a huge hit at parties so make sure to prepare a large container of punch if you are having a lot of people over.
+Warning- this classic drink is a huge hit at parties so make sure to prepare a large container of punch for your next party.
 An Uber on speed dial isn’t a bad idea either.

 So I really love to dance Zumba and SocaFit, and many of my classmates and teachers are from the Caribbean islands.

-Every party we have, someone brings their version of rum punch.
-And there are thousands of versions.
-When I decided to make my own version, I wanted to know more about the history of rum punch.
+At every party we have, everyone brings their favorite tropical rum drinks.
+And there are thousands of tropical rum drinks.
+When I decided to concoct my own, I wanted a traditional rum punch with simple ingredients so I could make it in a glass or a pitcher easily.
+Also- I wanted to know more about the history of rum punch.

 Like 11 pints a day per person.
 And, they were on the ships for a long time.